-Luzerne county Master Gardeners will be hosting six workshops over the next several months.
-Dates include: March 12th, April 9th, May 14, July 9th, September 10th and October 8th.
+Luzerne county Master Gardeners will be hosting two fall/winter/holiday workshops on September 10th and October 8th.

 When you think of the fall season, mums, pumpkins, and corn stalks often come to mind.
 With winter approaching all too fast, gardeners try to soak up as much garden atmosphere as they can to get them through that cold weather ahead.

 A terrarium is a container designed to hold small plants and animals in controlled conditions.
 Its closed nature creates an environment that is easy to control, allowing people to simulate everything from the desert to the rainforest.